deis/workflow/src/installing-workflow/system-requirements.md

 # Requirements

-If you are planning to run Deis Workflow on your own Kubernetes cluster there are a few requirements that you should be aware of when creating your environment.
+To run Deis Workflow on a Kubernetes cluster, there are a few requirements to keep in mind.

+## Kubernetes Versions

+Deis Workflow has been tested with the **Kubernetes v1.2** release line.
+It is incompatible with Kubernetes v1.1 and earlier.

 ## Resource Requirements